The Numbers Project

 Replacement for Hardship Program

 Congressional Research Service has documented four policy options under discussion: reduced interest rates, deferments without accrued interest, grant assistance, and loan forgiveness.
 None have been enacted.
-The SBA's Offer in Compromise program technically exists but has approved zero settlements for COVID EIDL loans.
-The Hardship Accommodation Plan ended March 19, 2025 with no replacement.
-Meanwhile, members of Congress traded $5.3 billion in stocks while earning $174,000 — with a $200 fine for late disclosure.
+The SBA's Offer in Compromise program technically exists but has approved zero settlements for COVID EIDL loans under Administrator Kelly Loeffler.
+The Hardship Accommodation Plan ended March 19, 2025.
+Its replacement is a one-time 50% payment reduction for six months — with interest still accruing.

 What Borrowers Are Telling Us